ceejbot/galls-law/webrebels.md

 # [fit] monolith
 # [fit] everything in one process

 ^ Really easy to write, often easy to deploy.
 Easy to think about.
+Your typical Rails app is often one of these, but there are many ways to write them.

 ---